Conformally flat Lorentzian manifolds with special holonomy groups: Abstract

 \section{Abstract}

-It is shown that among conformally flat Lorentzian manifolds there are four classes of spaces with special holonomy groups: pp-waves with a certain potential and three classes of spaces with the holonomy group $\Sim(n)$, which can be described as extensions of Riemannian spaces of constant sectional curvature to certain Walker metrics.
+The local classification of conformally flat Lorentzian manifolds with special holonomy groups is obtained.
+The corresponding local metrics are certain extensions of Riemannian spaces of constant sectional curvature to Walker metrics.